Your own sleeping bag, pillows, etc. (mattress on bunks will be provided)

 Games such as Hold-Em Poker, ping-pong, horse shoes, cribbage and darts were also introduced during the first retreat and are popular main-stays today.

 In 2009, the men’s retreat was presented with an opportunity to reduce costs and the decision was made to move its annual retreat from King’s Lake Camp to Birchwood Camp, the halfway point between Anchorage and the Mat-Su Valley.
 The retreat also was moved to early September so that the men could enjoy warmer conditions and partake in outdoor sports, such as softball.
 Tom I. from North Carolina and Rick H. from Talkeetna shared their experience, strength and hope that year.
-In 2010, Ken D. from California, Ray N. from Palmer and Gary K. from Texas brought us their message of hope and recovery.
-Sadly, Gerry S. was unable to make it that year due to a back surgery that prevented him from traveling, but the following year, he was back at the retreat.

 The remaining years speaker rosters had been as follows: